 For K-PREP, each grade has one test booklet that contains all content areas assessed at that grade (except for Science).
 For example, third grade test booklet contains Reading and Mathematics only, but the fifth grade test booklet contains Reading, Mathematics, Socials Studies, and Writing.
-Table 2.13 shows the content areas and order of appearance in the test booklet by grade.
-In 2018, the Science assessment was administered in a separate test booklet.
+Table 2.15 shows the content areas and order of appearance in the test booklet by grade.
+Starting in 2018, the Science assessment for grades 4 and 7 is administered in a separate test booklet.
+Beginning in 2019, the high school (grade 11) Science and On-Demand Writing assessments are administered online.

-Table 2.13 K-PREP Test Booklet by Grade
+Table 2.15 K-PREP Test Booklet by Grade ---